AlvaroSilva94/Java/README.md

 # Java
-Java exercices to consolidate knowledge
+Java projects and other to practise java knowledge